ChristophSheep/christophreif.github.io/sustain.md

 * independent
 * abstract

-All these stuff is so important and is not teach in classes.
+All these stuff is so important, but often not teached in classes.

 ## Flexible